elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 	201 0

-Notice that your &#8220;Used Ports&#8221; should be &#8217;0&#8242;.
+Notice that your "Used Ports" should be '0'.

 ### Remove the DvSwitch from the host

-When you are in vCenter and you go to &#8220;Host and Clusters&#8221; -> Select ESXi Host -> Configuration -> Networking -> &#8220;vNetwork Distributed Switch&#8221; it looks like this:
+When you are in vCenter and you go to "Host and Clusters" -> Select ESXi Host -> Configuration -> Networking -> "vNetwork Distributed Switch" it looks like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/vcenter_dvs_view.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/vcenter_dvs_view.png']);"><img class="alignnone size-full wp-image-3821" title="vcenter_dvs_view" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/vcenter_dvs_view.png" alt="vcenter dvs view Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="694" height="93" /></a>

-But when you go directly to the host and you go to &#8220;Inventory&#8221; -> Select ESXi Host -> Configuration -> Networking -> &#8220;vNetwork Distributed Switch&#8221;, you will see this:
+But when you go directly to the host and you go to "Inventory" -> Select ESXi Host -> Configuration -> Networking -> "vNetwork Distributed Switch", you will see this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/host_view_dvs.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/host_view_dvs.png']);"><img class="alignnone size-full wp-image-3822" title="host_view_dvs" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/host_view_dvs.png" alt="host view dvs Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="664" height="105" /></a>

-Notice that there is a &#8220;Remove&#8221; button available.
-Go ahead and click &#8220;Remove&#8221;, that will remove the Ghosted DVS from the host.
-If it gives you an error saying that it&#8217;s in use ( and your esxcfg-vswitch -l output showed 0 &#8220;Used Ports&#8221;) then you might have a locked/shadow port.
+Notice that there is a "Remove" button available.
+Go ahead and click "Remove", that will remove the Ghosted DVS from the host.
+If it gives you an error saying that it's in use ( and your esxcfg-vswitch -l output showed 0 "Used Ports") then you might have a locked/shadow port.
 As I mentioned above you can:

 *   wait 24 hours for that to clear
-*   edit vpxd.cfg and change the default time out and restart vCenter (if it&#8217;s up)
+*   edit vpxd.cfg and change the default time out and restart vCenter (if it's up)
 *   reboot the host

 Usually the last one fixes the shadow ports issue.
 Now you are completely off the Ghosted DVS.
-If you want to re-create the DVS or re-add the host back to the DVS and migrate everything back then you can follow the instructions laid out in &#8220;<a href="http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf']);">VMware vNetwork Distributed Switch: Migration and Configuration</a>&#8220;
+If you want to re-create the DVS or re-add the host back to the DVS and migrate everything back then you can follow the instructions laid out in "<a href="http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf']);">VMware vNetwork Distributed Switch: Migration and Configuration</a>"